 - Develop creative settlement options.
 Negotiators often come to the table with a limited view of what settlement outcomes are possible.
 They discuss only a few options for settlement and then try to compromise their positions to make one of the options work.
 In the vast majority of cases, however, there are more options for settlement than meet the eye.
 Having more options on the table increases the likelihood of finding one that is mutually acceptable.

 It may be that one side may walk away with a larger share of the cooperative surplus than the other, but which is more important: getting more for your client in the absolute, or getting more for your client relative to what your counterpart got for his or hers?
 You will settle far more cases if you focus on the former rather than on the latter.

+These techniques are from material provided to CEB by Professor Hiro N. Aragaki, Loyola Law School.
 For more great advice on negotiation and case settlement, turn to CEB’s California Civil Procedure Before Trial, chap 46.

 © The Regents of the University of California, 2012.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.